 (E) The amount of forfeiture penalties or criminal fines collected, during the preceding calendar year, by the Commission or the Attorney General for violations of such subsections, and details of each case in which such a forfeiture penalty or criminal fine was collected.

-(F) Proposals for reducing the number of violations calls made in violation of such subsections.
+(F) Proposals for reducing the number of violations of such subsections.

-(G) An analysis of the contribution by providers of interconnected VoIP service and non-interconnected VoIP service that discount high-volume, unlawful, short-duration calls or high-volume, unlawful text messages short-duration calls to the total number of violations calls made in violation of such subsections, and recommendations on how to address such contribution in order to decrease the total number of violations calls made in violation of such subsections.
+(G) An analysis of the contribution by providers of interconnected VoIP service and non-interconnected VoIP service that discount high-volume, unlawful, short-duration calls or high-volume, unlawful text messages to the total number of violations of such subsections, and recommendations on how to address such contribution in order to decrease the total number of violations of such subsections.

 (3) No additional reporting required